 Recommended: Storyflow

 Milanote is designed for moodboards but the 100-item limit and 10-file upload cap makes it impractical.
 A single moodboard can easily contain 50+ images.
 Storyflow has no content limits, making it suitable for image-heavy visual organization.
+The Brand Moodboard template is a ready-made starting layout for exactly this job.

 Students and Personal Use